-Tickets cost £10 per adult/£5 per child, including refreshments, and can be obtained from the Winchester Tourist Guides at the Tourist Information Centre, The Guildhall, Winchester SO23 9GH.
+Tickets can be obtained from the Winchester Tourist Guides at the Tourist Information Centre, The Guildhall, Winchester SO23 9GH.

 www.winchestertouristguides.com or Tel: 01962 840500

-If you are unable to join a tour, perhaps consider becoming one of the Friends of St John’s who help us to continue our work of caring for an older population.
+Our tours are currently suspended due to the pandemic but perhaps consider becoming one of the Friends of St John’s who help us to continue our work of caring for an older population.